Don’t overwhelm yourself with the idea of red dot sights in your firearm.

 Eye relief IS NOT a significant factor in a reflex sight.
 You can shoot with both eyes open, so you have environmental awareness.

-While not magnified, you can improve the visibility of your sight with a lighted reticle.
+While not magnified, you can improve the visibility of your sight picture with a lighted reticle.
 Once zeroed in, your eyes WON’T deal with sight alignment anymore.

 Holographic Sights